1. Installation Steps for PostgreSQL on Ubuntu

 Upon installation on systems like Ubuntu, PostgreSQL creates a default superuser named

-, but does not have a password set.You can set a password from inside the
+postgres, but does not have a password set.You can set a password from inside the

-prompt, using:\password postgres
+psqlprompt, using:\password postgres

 1.8 Ganting privileges to a normal use

-Step-by-Step Guide (Inside psql
+Step-by-Step Guide (Inside psql):

 s1.
 Create a New User If your user doesn’t exist yet